massgov/calculators/PFML/CalculatorThree/README.md

 ## Structure

 #### [Part 1](./src/components/Part1)
-- The text powering Part 1 of the calculator is found in the data file [PartOne.json](./src/data/PartOne.json)
+The text powering Part 1 of the calculator is found in the data file [PartOne.json](./src/data/PartOne.json)

 #### [Part 2](./src/components/Part2)
-- The text powering Part 2 of the calculator is found in the data file [PartTwo.json](./src/data/PartTow.json)
+The text powering Part 2 of the calculator is found in the data file [PartTwo.json](./src/data/PartTow.json)

 #### [Part 3](./src/components/Part3)
-- The text powering Part 3 of the calculator is found in the data file [PartThree.json](./src/data/PartThree.json)
+The text powering Part 3 of the calculator is found in the data file [PartThree.json](./src/data/PartThree.json)

 #### [Base Variables](./src/data/CalculatorThreeVariables.json)
-- The base variables that power the logic behind the calculators messaging and calculations are located in the base variables folder.
+The base variables that power the logic behind the calculators messaging and calculations are located in the base variables json.